50054-cdpa/notes/docs/name_analysis.md

 ##### Definition 9 - Iterative Dominance Frontier

 As pointed out by Cytron's work, if a variable $x$ is updated in a program location (vertex) $v$, a phi-assignment for this variable must be inserted in the dominance frontier of $v$.
-However inserting a phi assignment at the dominance fronter of $v$ introduces a new location of modifying the variable $x$.
+However inserting a phi assignment at the dominance frontier of $v$ introduces a new location of modifying the variable $x$.
 This leads to some "cascading effect" in computing the phi-assignment locations.

 We extend the dominance frontier to handle a set of vertices.